 I keep hearing all these acronyms—like "SM"," ASM", "TD"—what do they mean?

-CTC produces two plays a year (in November and April) and many of the company members are involved in the CAS interim production (January/February).
+CTC produces two productions a year (in November and April) and many of the company members are involved in the Interim production (January/February).

 Students are involved in every aspect of production from performing a role onstage to working backstage in stage management or sound board or light board operation, in helping to build the set or helping paint it, constructing costumes, or helping actors change their costumes backstage.

-Yes, for the two main stage productions each year, one in November and one in April.
+Yes, for the two main stage productions each year, fall semester and spring semester.
 We call ourselves a “company” because we produce theatre together while we emphasize the process and the people involved.
 Each production needs performers, technicians, and crews, and all of them are required to be in CTC.

 For our interim (January/February) production, auditions are open to the entire student body.